ansible/ansible/docs/docsite/rst/user_guide/modules_support.rst

 Should you have a question rather than a bug report, inquiries are welcome on the `ansible-project Google group <https://groups.google.com/forum/#%21forum/ansible-project>`_ or on Ansible's "#ansible" channel, located on irc.freenode.net.

 For development-oriented topics, use the `ansible-devel Google group <https://groups.google.com/forum/#%21forum/ansible-devel>`_ or Ansible's #ansible and #ansible-devel channels, located on irc.freenode.net.
-You should also read :doc:`Community Information & Contributing <../community/index>`, :doc:`Testing Ansible <../dev_guide/testing>`, and :doc:`Developing Modules <../dev_guide/developing_modules>`.
+You should also read :ref:`Community Information & Contributing <ansible_community_guide>`, :ref:`Testing Ansible <testing>`, and :ref:`Developing Modules <developing_modules>`.

 The modules are hosted on GitHub in a subdirectory of the `Ansible <https://github.com/ansible/ansible/tree/devel/lib/ansible/modules>`_ repo.